History of Campus Recreation

 Philosophy and Purpose

-Campus Recreation Intramural Services (CRIS) is committed to meeting the wellness and recreational needs of students, faculty, staff, alumni, and friends of The University of Memphis.
-Services include: exercise classes, fitness programs, leisure and nutrition counseling, informal recreation, competitive intramural sports, special programs/ events, club sports, equipment purchase/ rental and a variety of courses/ clinics focusing on our increasing leisure time.
+Campus Recreation is committed to meeting the wellness and recreational needs of students, faculty, staff, alumni, and friends of The University of Memphis.
+Services include: exercise classes, fitness programs, leisure and nutrition counseling, informal recreation, competitive intramural sports, special programs/events, club sports, equipment purchase/rental and a variety of courses/clinics focusing on recreation, fitness, and wellness.
 We strive to provide the very best, safe, and supervised programs as well as the sound operation and timely maintenance of facilities and equipment.

-Student Academic Success believes that CRIS is essential to providing the contemporary, well rounded university education students look for at college these days.
-Focused on the comprehensive well-being of all members of the university community, CRIS brings our campus community together through enhanced services and facilities.
+Student Academic Success believes that Campus Recreation is essential to providing the contemporary, well rounded university education students look for at college these days.
+Focused on the comprehensive well-being of all members of the university community, Campus recreation brings our campus community together through enhanced services and facilities.

-Student Affairs also believes that a sense of physical well-being, as well as the development of physical skills which lead to productive leisure time, are of vital importance to campus life.
+The UofM also believes that a sense of physical well-being, as well as the development of physical skills which lead to productive leisure time, are of vital importance to campus life.
 Active participation in sports and other leisure activities contributes positively to the total educational process through the development of skills essential for everyday life.
-CRIS appreciates the meaningfulness and importance of leisure time in our students' stressful lives and we develop our programs to support them.
+Campus Recreation appreciates the meaningfulness and importance of leisure time in our students' stressful lives and we develop our programs to support them.

-- Motivate more students, faculty, staff and other members to exercise at CRIS
+- Motivate more students, faculty, staff and other members to exercise at the Recreation Center.

 - Provide services and facilities that are pleasing to the vast majority of students, faculty, staff, and other members